IIIF/website/source/why-iiif.md

 For end users, IIIF offers a rich set of functionality for viewing & zooming, and allows for the assembly of the best mix of resources and tools to view, compare, manipulate and work with images on the Web all of which is portable--shareable, citable, embeddable.

-To see how IIIF serves other institutions and end users, check out the [Showcase]({{ page.webprefix }}/showcase) section of this site, and don't miss the [IIIF Awesome list][awesome] for lots of links to tools, demos, tutorials, and other resources.
+To see how IIIF serves other institutions and end users, check out the [Showcase]({{ page.webprefix }}/showcase) section of this site, and don't miss the [IIIF Awesome list][awesome]{:.external} for lots of links to tools, demos, tutorials, and other resources.

 ---